eclectic-kitty/notes/Final - Thots.md

 			- Re-enters Alan
 			- Saga shoots Alan w/ bullet of light
 			- Same as opening of game (shining bullet hole, darkness behind)

+### Quotes
+- "All these convoluted loops you insist on going through"
+- "I don't think you even know who's under your mask"
+- "You would do well to return the favor by playing your part..."
+- "There's so much rage inside of him and I just can't stand it anymore"
+- "People call me an artist but I just wanted to show the world what I see"
+- "It's time for a perspective shift, to go from artist to art"
+- "I had to mislead you to get you to where you need to be"
+- Opening monologue
+	- Back to the beginning.
+	- We all come to a story with hopes and expectations, looking for an answer.
+	- Sometimes it would be better to live with that hope without ever knowing the full story.
+	- In a horror story, there are only victims and monsters, and the trick is not to end up as either.
+	- But, trapped by the genre, we are all ripped to pieces along the way.
+	- This is not the story I hoped it would be.
+	- This is not the ending I wanted.
+	- This story will eat us alive.
+	- This story is a monster.
+- Loop monologue
+	- Back to the beginning, with the memory of the past loop already fading fast.
+	- But while it lingers, I know there's hope.
+	- We're not doomed to repeat our failures in an eternal loop.
+	- This is a spiral.
+	- A fictional poet once said: beyond the shadow you settle for, there is a miracle illuminated.
+	- I will not settle for a shadow.
+	- I'll find the miracle, through the night.
+	- It's not just victims and monsters.
+	- I see now there are heroes as well.
+	- We can find our way through the darkness.
+	- We will break through the surface.
+	- We will emerge, into the light.
+- Ending monologue
+	- What lies under the surface now shifts.
+A play of shadows catching my eye.
+Thrusting my face into the water - it's shockingly cold - past the mirror of the surface, and I will see
+	- A white searing light of truth, that for a flash, pierces the shadows and reveals the hidden horror.
+And in that moment of silence, the whispered message, finally heard.
+	- What if there's nothing waiting to be revealed?
+The play of shadows fooled us all.
+Subterfuge to get our price of admission.
+Darkness not as a monster, but as emptiness.
+We are none the wiser.
+No answers.
+No truths.
+	- The hero turns to look inside, is destroyed by what he sees, and is redeemed.
+Saga said we're both heroes.
+I'll pay the price. so will she.
+We are here to kill the monster.
+I pray nothing comes after, nothing but sleep.
+	- This is how we win.
+Is it too easy?
+What if this is still the dark place?
+Another dream to wake up from.
+Always coming back to the beginning.
+The memory of what came before burned away by this terrible realisation.
+Maybe it's a mercy, forgetting.
+To know nothing when we loop around, back to -

 #### Talking with Kelsey